Take a Picture!

 Pictures of Special People, Special Events, and Animals

 I'm with relatives of Tobias Frazier at a school visit.
-It was nice to see "Papa Tobe's" granddaughter and great-great grandchildren at the school.
+He was one of the original Choctaw code talkers.
+It was nice to see "Papa Tobe's" granddaughter and great-great-grandchildren at the school.

 It was so nice to work with Toni and the Choctaw County Library.
 The library was able to get some of my "Sunsets and Haiku" books into the hands of children in Hugo, OK.
 They received a special grant and purchased some of my haiku books.
 Then I visited classes in Hugo's Junior High and High School and gave a presentation on haiku.

 Had a great time at Bryant Elementary School in Moore, Oklahoma.
 A good day!